 Several Windows users report that they are seeing the “Audio renderer error.
 Please restart your computer.” whenever they try to play a Youtube video.
 The issue is not specific to a particular Windows version and is reported to occur with several different web browsers including Chrome, Opera, Edge, and Mozilla Firefox.
 Other affected users report that for them, the issue also occurs when listening to iTunes or when using the built-in audio player.

 We investigated this particular issue by looking at various user reports and the steps that they followed to either circumvent or resolve the issue completely.
-From what we gathered, there are several different scenarios that are known to trigger this particular error message:
+From what we gathered, several different scenarios are known to trigger this particular error message:

 So if you’re encountering this issue when trying to play a video on Youtube, simply disconnect your headphones cable if you have a pair connected.